I first found out about Go Fish Ocean Emporium when Andrew Zimmern visited Vancouver, Canada on his show Bizarre Foods America.

 As I am always hungry, I had to order more.
-From the specials menu, I decided to order one Seared Tuna Tacones ($5.5/1 or $10/2).
+From the specials menu, I decided to order one Seared Tuna Tacones ($7.50 CAD or about $5.59 for one or $14 CAD or about $10.43 for 2).
 Go Fish tacones are a play on fish tacos with seared fish, cilantro spiked salsa, chipotle crema, and coleslaw wrapped into a white flour tortilla.

 On the day I visited, the daily special was seared tuna tacones.
 There was also the option of a salmon tacones on the main menu.